 It’s good to know that there are services out there designed to help us debunk fake and/or misleading information.
 Ultimately, though, we need to take responsibility: being objective and thinking critically when reading news is always a good idea.

-Make sure you check the infographic above if you have to, until Factmata arrives.
+Make sure you check the infographic above, until Factmata arrives.